Part 2: Adding a container object#

 We can use yUML to visualize the schema.
 The gen-yuml

-command can generate REST URLs that can be fed into
+command can generate REST URLs.

 gen-yuml -f yuml personinfo.yaml